 And the progress bar to the left shows, not just how much of an article you have read, but rather how much of the full publication.

 Full overview of all content

-The main navigation panel and table of contents gives the full overview of the report and lets experiences annual report readers find what they are looking quickly.
+The main navigation panel and table of contents give the full overview of the report and let experienced annual report readers find what they are looking for quickly.

 We added simple features to assist orientation, such as indications of where you are, and which articles you have still left to read.

 We added bookmark options for each article to make it easy to find the way back to important articles.